hanzoai/ROCm/docs/how-to/rocm-for-ai/training/benchmark-docker/megatron-lm.rst

 The `Megatron-LM framework for ROCm <https://github.com/ROCm/Megatron-LM>`_ is a specialized fork of the robust Megatron-LM, designed to enable efficient training of large-scale language models on AMD GPUs.
-By leveraging AMD Instinct™ MI300X series GPUs, Megatron-LM delivers enhanced scalability, performance, and resource utilization for AI workloads.
+By leveraging AMD Instinct™ MI300X Series GPUs, Megatron-LM delivers enhanced scalability, performance, and resource utilization for AI workloads.
 It is purpose-built to support models like Llama, DeepSeek, and Mixtral, enabling developers to train next-generation AI models more efficiently.

-AMD provides ready-to-use Docker images for MI300X series GPUs containing essential components, including PyTorch, ROCm libraries, and Megatron-LM utilities.
+AMD provides ready-to-use Docker images for MI300X Series GPUs containing essential components, including PyTorch, ROCm libraries, and Megatron-LM utilities.
 It contains the following software components to accelerate training
 workloads: